Retirement Living: COVID-19 Pandemic Response

 What is Carinity doing to protect Retirement Living community residents from COVID-19?

-To support contact tracing efforts in the event of a confirmed coronavirus infection at any of our villages, we have requested each resident uses and maintains the Visitor Register forms we have provided.
+To support contact tracing efforts in the event of a confirmed COVID-19 infection at any of our villages, we have requested each resident uses and maintains the Visitor Register forms we have provided.
 This form requires visitors to answer important questions about their health status before they enter resident apartments and would only be accessed by Carinity staff in the event a resident’s health deteriorated in ways consistent with a live coronavirus infection.